Photo © Toby Gorman

 Illustration by Alexa Booth

-Too busy to make chai?
+Too busy to make Masala Chai?
 Here is the solution…

 On your free day, make about 8 cups of chai following the instructions are given for your tea of choice.
 Allow to cool and store in the fridge in preferably a glass container (metal will react with the spices and change the flavour).
 Heat up chai as desired.
 Or have it chilled on a hot day.
 You will have your daily chai!